CultOfPartiality/Advent-of-Code/README.md

-Tackling Advent of Code in PowerShell
+Tackling Advent of Code, mostly in PowerShell